A Novel End-To-End Network for Reconstruction of Non-Regularly Sampled Image Data Using Locally Fully Connected Layers: Proposed Method

 As the mask repeats periodically, our task is reduced to the reconstruction of a $8{\times}8$ target block from the measurements.
 All other target blocks can then be reconstruction with the same operations.
 This is the case because the relative geometric positions of the measurements are the same for each target block as a consequence of the periodicity of the mask.
 Our neural network is designed to reconstruct all pixel values inside an $8{\times}8$ target block from the measurements geometrically lying inside this $8{\times}8$ block as well as those lying inside its surrounding support border with a width of 4 pixels.
 Effectively, this means that the measurements from within a $16{\times}16$ block are used to reconstruct all values inside its central $8{\times}8$ target block.
 For the next $8{\times}8$ target block, some of the measurements are used again since the support blocks overlap.
 This concept can be understood as a so-called sliding window reconstruction which recently proved to be useful even for arbitrary local measurements \cite{Grosche2020_localJSDE}.

 The reconstruction of the $8^2=64$ pixel values in the target block shall be performed using several fully connected layers connecting them with the $16^2/4=64$ measurements in the support block.
 Fully connected layers are required due to the lack of translational invariance on this scale.
-Since the same fully connected layers are used locally for every target block, we call our approach a locally fully connected reconstruction (LFCR) network.
-In the implementation, we use a slightly smarter representation of the locally fully connected layers and avoid manual slicing and stacking such that a purely convolution neural network can be derived.
+Since the same fully connected layers are used locally for every target block, we call our approach a locally fully connected reconstruction (LFCR) network. \footnote{The source code of LFCR is published online:\\\texttt{https://gitlab.lms.tf.fau.de/LMS/lfcr\_public}} In the implementation, we use a slightly smarter representation of the locally fully connected layers and avoid manual slicing and stacking such that a purely convolution neural network can be derived.

 First, the measurements inside each $16{\times}16$ support block are accumulated in a vectorized form using a non-trainable convolutional layer with kernel size $16{\times}16$, depth $16^2/4=64$, stride $8{\times}8$, and padding 4.
 The convolution is applied to the reference image and the weights of the kernel are set such that a sampling with a \mbox{(three-)quarter} sampling sensor is mimicked.
 Next, the reconstruction of the $8^2=64$ values in the target block from the $16^2/4=64$ measurements shall be performed using several fully connected layers.
 Each fully connected layer containing $F$ neurons can be written as a convolutional layer with kernel size of $1{\times}1$ and $F$ channels.
 The convolution is followed by a PReLu \cite{He2015_PReLu} activation function as non-linearity.
 The number of channels $F$, should be considerably larger than the number of missing pixels.
 We choose